 So first things first: dog hair doesn’t cause allergic reactions.
 Reactions happen when pet dander (dead skin cells) flake off the dog’s skin and get into the air.
 So, if you want to keep allergic reactions to a minimum, you need to address dander, not dog hair.

 While no dog is 100% hypoallergenic, there are dogs with a hypoallergenic coat that produce much less dander than others, which can keep reactions at bay.
 Getting a low-shedding dog can also help; dander can travel in dog hair, so if a dog doesn’t shed much, there is less dander that’s likely to get into the air.
-And regular baths (whether you have a hypoallergenic dog or not) are a must!
+And regular baths, and regular grooming – check out the best grooming tools here – (whether you have a hypoallergenic dog or not) are a must!